scottishgovernment/resources.mygov.scot/content-standards/digital-first-service-standard.md

 This phase is where a service or product is built and can be tested with real users.

-From a content perspective, you should be confident that users will be able to get to and understand the information they need - and you’ll be able to describe how you’ll measure content performance (link).
+From a content perspective, you should be confident that users will be able to get to and understand the information they need - and you’ll be able to describe how you’ll measure content performance.

 You need to be able to show that you meet the content standards and style guidelines you set out in the discovery phase and that there is a team to manage and improve the content when you go live.